 Coming to Griffin Park as an away fan?
-Or a would-be home fan, checking out the ground for the first time?
+Or a would-be home fan, checking out the ground for our last ever season at Griffin Park?
 Here’s everything you need to know.
-Help us keep this guide up to date.

 Address and key facts